Mobile Menu Toggle Request a Quote

 Five carriers write individual disability insurance for self-employed buyers in the United States.
 Guardian (through Berkshire Life Insurance Company of America) writes the Provider Choice product line.
 Principal Financial Group writes the Income Protector line.
 MassMutual writes Radius Choice.
 The Standard writes Platinum Advantage.
 Ameritas writes DInamic Cornerstone.
 All five carriers underwrite on documented self-employment income from Schedule C net profit, K-1 distributions, 1099 forms, or shareholder-employee W-2.

 The carriers share common product structures: non-cancellable and guaranteed renewable contracts, own-occupation total disability definitions, benefit period options from 2 years to age 70, elimination periods from 30 to 365 days, and Future Increase Option riders that allow benefit increases as documented income grows.
-The carriers differ on maximum issue limits, occupation class assignment for self-employed buyers, and rider availability.
-Set for Life Insurance compares all five carriers at quoting time.

 Set For Life Insurance Guardian